top of page

 The adjective 'incontrovertible' has its etymological roots in Latin.
 It is derived from the Latin word 'incontrovertibilis,' which combines 'in-' meaning 'not' or 'un-' and 'controvertibilis,' meaning 'controversial' or 'debatable.'
 In its essence, 'incontrovertible' originally meant not open to debate or controversy.
 Over time, this term was adopted into English to describe something that is absolutely undeniable and beyond dispute or controversy.
 An incontrovertible fact or argument is one that cannot be questioned or disputed due to its evident truth or irrefutable evidence.
 The etymology of 'incontrovertible' underscores its historical connection to the idea of being beyond controversy or debate, emphasizing the unequivocal and indisputable nature of that which it describes.

-Quiz: Find the meaning of the adjective incontrovertible:
+Find the correct meaning of the adjective incontrovertible:

 Try Again!